VGP/vgp-tools/README.md

 ```
     <version_header> = 1 <string:file_suffix> <major> <minor>
 ```
-where the initial ```1``` indicates that this is a a "1-code" file (as well as this being line 1) and ```<file_suffix>``` is one of the ten 3-letter file suffixes above.
+where the initial ```1``` indicates that this is a a "1-code" file (as well as this being line 1) and ```<file_suffix>``` is one of the nine 3-letter file suffixes above.
 In accordance with principle 3, strings are encoded with an initial integer giving their length, followed by the literal string of characters, which can contain whitespace other than newlines.

 ```
    <string> = <int:n> <char>n